FitSNAP/FitSNAP/docs/source/Run.rst

 [SCRAPER]
 ^^^^^^^^^

-This section declares which file scraper to use.
+This section declares which file scraper to use for gathering training data.

 - :code:`scraper` is either :code:`JSON` or :code:`XYZ.`